 Why can't I select the block size independently of the other electrical parameters?

-For more options regarding structure placement and disposition, go to the Civil tab and check our article How to define the civil parameters of your site.
+For more options regarding structure placement and disposition, go to the Layout tab (Layout configuration) and check our article How to define the civil parameters of your site.